9 Best Consignment POS in 2026: Feature & Price Breakdown

 1. Requirements for POS systems in consignment stores

 General POS systems like Square POS, Shopify POS, or PayPal Zettle are best-in-class for core retail tasks – such as ringing up sales, processing cards, and managing basic inventory – but they don’t natively track consignors or calculate payouts.
-Shop owners often start with stopgap solutions (Excel or this free software template for consignment shops).
+Store owners often start with stopgap solutions (Excel or this free software template for consignment shops).

 This can work at first, but these manual methods have very limited features and quickly become cumbersome as the business grows.
 In practice, you’ll want a POS setup that either supports consignor tracking out-of-the-box or integrates with an add-on tool to handle it.